Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 - Create ext4 file systems for partitions /dev/vdb1 (40 GiB) and /dev/vdb2 (60 GiB).

-- Create directories (mount points) and mount the new partitions on the created mount points.
+- Create directories to serve as mount points and mount the new partitions on the created mount points.

 - Mount /dev/vdb1 on /mnt/sdc.